 If you have prostate cancer you will have been presented with several options for further diagnostics testing and treatment.
-Many men find the decision-making process stressful and confusing and this is especially so if you find that your current diagnostics and treatment pathway is not wholly suited to your needs.
-This could be for a multitude of reasons, but we find these mainly concern delays in test or treatment, narrow selection of treatments offered and/or potential outcomes.
+Many men find the decision-making process stressful and confusing, especially so, if you have found that your current diagnostics and treatment pathway is not wholly suited to your needs.
+This could be for a multitude of reasons, but we often hear concerns regarding delays in test or treatment, narrow selection of treatments offered and/or potential outcomes.

-If you are not able to access NHS services and do not have private healthcare insurance the decision to have self-funded treatment is usually taken if funds and availability to funds are accessible.
-A more complicated decision comes when you have embarked upon a diagnostics and treatment pathway with the NHS, do not have current private medical insurance, but still wish to expand your treatment options.
+If you are unable to access NHS services and do not have private healthcare insurance the decision to have self-funded treatment is usually taken if funds and availability to funds is accessible.
+A more complicated decision comes when you have embarked upon a diagnostics and treatment pathway with the NHS and do not have current private medical insurance but still wish to expand your treatment options.
 This is when an elective self-pay treatment pathway should be considered.

 Funding options for self-pay medical care are numerous based upon your individual circumstances.
 Unfortunately, in some cases self-funded treatment is not an option if all funding options have been explored and none are possible.